Record Keeping Requirements

 If your child reads a lot or you read a lot together with your children, a reading list can be an essential part of your record-keeping.
 It doesn’t have to be anything fancy, but do find a place where you can quickly and easily add books to your list as you go.
 Many homeschoolers are voracious readers and it can be hard to keep up, so try to make your reading list as simple to update as possible.

 However you homeschool, it’s good to keep work samples as you go along, both for record-keeping and for looking back on in future years.

 It is a good idea to keep a calendar or note in your journal days that your child attends any classes or activities you sign up for.
 Often, homeschoolers try to expand on those experiences, such as reading the book before you see the play, or reading about a composer before a concert.
 Be sure to record those activities, as well.
 And, just because you’re having fun doesn’t mean learning isn’t happening!
 So when you do things like go for a nature walk or play a game where there’s word or number play involved, make sure to take note of those things, too.
 There’s science and physical education on that nature walk and math or spelling/reading practiced during those games.

 Testing and Assessment

-This requirement also refers to keeping a copy of the receipt from your required annual standardized testing for all students ages 7-17.
-You are never required to share the scores with the state unless there is an actual action taken against you for alleged educational neglect (again, very rare.)
-But, your receipt serves as preliminary proof and keeping the scores in case of that rare instance is still recommended.
-Also, if you might later want to enroll your child back in school, please note that standardized test scores are sometimes requested to help determine grade placement.
+This requirement also refers to keeping a copy of the receipt from the required annual standardized testing for all students ages 7-17.
+If you want to enroll your child in school at some point in the future, note that standardized test scores are sometimes requested to help determine grade placement.